astro/buzzrelay/INSTALL-UBUNTU.md

 # Objective
+This guide will provide you with a working relay to test and configure to your liking.

-Install the FediBuzz relay using a virtual machine running Ubuntu Server 22.04.4 LTS.
-If you are familiar with NixOS/Flakes, then [installing the NixOS module](https://github.com/astro/buzzrelay?tab=readme-ov-file#build) for this is by far the easier route!
+If you are familiar with NixOS/Flakes, then [installing the NixOS module](https://github.com/astro/buzzrelay?tab=readme-ov-file#build) is by far the easier route!

-But for those of us unfamiliar with NixOS, here's another option.

-# Server Configuration
-My system consisted of the following:

-* Router Configured to forward 80, 443 through a firewall to NGINX Proxy Manager
-* NGINX Proxy Manager then directs traffic based on the incoming domain name to the appropriate server.
-* A ProxMox server with an Ubuntu VM hosting the FediBuzz relay application.
+If you're not ready to take the NixOS plunge, here's another option to install the FediBuzz relay on server with a recent release of Ubuntu.

 ## Hardware
-This could be run very cheaply on your preferred hosting site, or on your own home lab.

-* Ubuntu 22.04.4 LTS
+The official buzzrelay is attached to hundreds of instances and has thousands of followers with a configuration similar to the requirements listed below.

 * 1 Core
 * 1 GB RAM

-The official fedi.buzz relay traffics around 330 public instance streams for around 3,500 unique followers (some may have multiple relay requests) as of April 2024 with a similar configuration.

 If you're connecting to the fedi.buzz relay and perhaps one or two others on your own relay, this should be more than enough.